Sarahxys/Thesis/First Steps.md

 * Run assemblies for XL and XT
 * Download Xl and XT genomes
 * Make BLAST databases from these genomes.

+# Basics for connecting to a server

+In order to connect to a server, use this command:

+`ssh xue@info.mcmaster.ca`